When are applications due?

 - have been accepted into a VCCS school RN program

-- be able to meet the JMU School of Nursing Technical Standards for nursing practice
+- be able to meet the JMU School of Nursing Technical Standards for nursing practice and follow guidelines set forth in the RN-BSN Handbook.

 What happens if my GPA is below a 2.5?